 Steve Griffin, a Midland-based, full-time freelance outdoors writer, has been covering that beat for newspapers and magazines for longer than he likes to admit.
 He began with a manual typewriter and a film camera — and says that in every way outdoors, these are the "good old days"!

-Refreshing & cool, salt-free & scenic: Pure Michigan's Great Lakes Bay Region is hands-down and all-in the place to be for affordable waterfront vacationing!
+Refreshing & cool, salt-free & scenic: the Great Lakes Bay is hands-down and all-in the place to be for an affordable waterfront vacation in Michigan!

 Read More +